Novavax COVID-19 vaccine: Technology

-NVX-CoV2373 has been described as both a protein subunit vaccine and a virus-like particle vaccine, though the producers call it a "recombinant nanoparticle vaccine".
+NVX-CoV2373 has been described as both a protein subunit vaccine and a virus-like particle vaccine, although the producers call it a "recombinant nanoparticle vaccine".

 The vaccine is produced by creating an engineered baculovirus containing a gene for a modified SARS-CoV-2 spike protein.
 The spike protein was modified by incorporating two proline amino acids in order to stabilize the pre-fusion form of the protein; this same 2P modification is being used in several other COVID-19 vaccines.
 The baculovirus is made to infect a culture of Sf9 moth cells, which then create the spike protein and display it on their cell membranes.
 The spike proteins are harvested and assembled onto a synthetic lipid nanoparticle about 50 nanometers across, each displaying up to 14 spike proteins.

 The formulation includes a saponin-based adjuvant named Matrix-M.